sarasaj/sarasaj.github.io/README.md

 6. minmize the number of flying pizzas genrated.
 7. debouncing the scroll event useing requestAnimationFrame
 8. storing elemnts and arrays or global varibales that are accessed many times.
-9. denested functions inside resize pizzas
+9. denested functions inside resizePizzas and removed determine dx